-- Diamond drilling has begun to test obvious gaps in the existing drill hole pattern.
-The Great Burnt deposit has an Indicated Mineral Resource of 550,000 tonnes grading 2.66% Cu, plus an Inferred Mineral Resource of 572,000 tonnes grading 2.41% Cu. - Metallurgical testing, using archived drill core from the 2016 and 2018 programs.
+- The Company has a large and underexplored land position.
+The MAG/EM survey that was done this year has identified a number of targets for copper and gold.
+Additional diamond drilling is planned in 2021 to test these targets.
+The Great Burnt deposit has an Indicated Mineral Resource of 550,000 tonnes grading 2.66% Cu, plus an Inferred Mineral Resource of 572,000 tonnes grading 2.41% Cu. - Metallurgical testing, using quartered core from the 2020 drill program.
 The mineralogy of the Great Burnt copper deposit is simple, and no major obstacles to the development of a satisfactory metallurgical process are anticipated.
 This work will be followed by a Preliminary Economic Analysis (PEA) of a potential mining operation.